-- (a) The people holding a position of office on the governing body of the Association on the date that this constitution was adopted by the company continue in office but on the terms and conditions set out in this constitution. - (b) A person may become a director in three ways: - (i) Election by members at the annual general meeting of the company, such election to be for a term of three years (Elected Directors); - (ii) Appointment by the directors, such appointment to be for a term of up to three years with the precise period determined by the directors at the time of appointment (Appointed Directors); and - (iii) Appointment by the directors to fill any vacancy in the number of Elected Directors however arising, such appointment, if made, to be for the period up to the next annual general meeting at which point that director must retire.
+- a) The people holding a position of office on the governing body of the Association on the date that this constitution was adopted by the company continue in office but on the terms and conditions set out in this constitution. - b) A person may become a director in three ways: - Election by members at the annual general meeting of the company, such election to be for a term of three years (Elected Directors); - Appointment by resolution of the Board Nomination Committee, such appointment to be for a term of up to three years with the precise period determined by the Board Nomination Committee at the time of appointment (Appointed Directors); or - iii) Appointment by the directors to fill any vacancy in the number of Elected Directors however arising, such appointment, if made, to be for the period up to the next annual general meeting at which point that director must retire.